ScottDeLuzio/featured-videos-for-genesis/readme.txt

 }`

 == Changelog ==
+= 1.1.3 =
+* Update: Corrected text domain, and minor formatting tweaks.
 = 1.1.2 =
 * Update: Added hook `gfv_add_post_image` to let theme developers add back featured images that were removed with `gfv_remove_post_image`.
 = 1.1.1 =
 * New: Added a hook `gfv_remove_post_image` to let theme developers remove featured images that are inserted with actions this plugin doesn't consider.
 = 1.1.0 =
 * New: Added a featured posts widget that allows the featured video to display instead of the featured image.
 Must use the new "Featured Posts with Videos" widget for videos to display.
 = 1.0.2 =